 Make a Plan for Transporting Souvenirs

 Many frequent travelers invest in lightweight bags and use a luggage scale or basic bathroom scale to weigh their packed suitcases before leaving home.
-This ensures the bags they plan to check won't be over the airline's weight limit, which can incur hefty additional fees.
-It also pays to plan ahead if you've stocked up on souvenirs, said Amanda Festa, content and social media executive at Cheapflights.com.
+This ensures the bags they plan to check won’t be over the airline’s weight limit, which can incur hefty additional fees.
+It also pays to plan ahead if you’ve stocked up on souvenirs, said Amanda Festa, senior social strategist at MullenLowe U.S.

 “If you’re traveling back from your dream vacation and can’t bear the thought of not shopping until you drop, inquire if your purchases can be mailed directly from the shops or hotel,” she said.
 “It might be free or cheaper than what the airline will charge for an extra bag.”

 If you have rewards points, Festa also recommended upgrading your economy seat to business or first class on international flights.
 “You’ll not only get more legroom, but you’ll likely get a larger bag allowance too,” she said.
 “If you’re traveling with friends, see if they can help lighten your load.
 If all else fails, redistribute items between your checked and carry-on bags.”